-The globalization of business continues to challenge our ability to operate effectively across countries and cultures, which is why a global mindset is an essential professional trait.
+The globalization of business continues to challenge our ability to operate effectively across countries and cultures, which is why a global mindset is an essential professional skill.
 Professionals with a global mindset leverage all that they know about their culture and the cultures of other people to react to situations in the most productive ways, all without losing sight of who they are.

 Even those with significant international experience benefit from taking time to refresh and train their brains to be more global.
 The following five-step cycle can help you develop a global mindset and improve the quality of your cross-cultural interactions.
 What it comes down to is the recognition that we all need to be more open and flexible, balanced with a strong vision of what works and doesn’t work for us on a personal level.